NortonCampbel1/NortonCampbel1/README.md

 Hello, my name is Norton.

-He/Him  Bisexual
+He/Him  Bisexual **taken**

-DNI: people who make kys jokes, sexualise people w out their consent, sit = ship ppl, i avoid nortnaib or nortorph shippers becouse i had a bad history w em.
-Though i dont mind talking with them as long as they are respectful w my boundaries.

-Though asides that feel free to hide me if you are sensetive about it, its for your own comfort.
+DNI: proshippers, lustful people.

+I dont really interact cause i am highly introverted and enjoy the silence, also sometimes grumpy and arrogant.

+I have a thing i enjoy and its probably nortmike, or i guess just talking about them.

+Im not a multishipper so i dont really care about anything else, feel free to sit with your comf ship.